-The Management's Discussion and Analysis (MD&A) is an element of the new reporting model adopted by the Governmental Accounting Standards Board in their Statement No. 34, Basic Financial Statements-and Management's Discussion and Analysis-for State and Local Governments (GASB 34), issued June 1999; GASB Statement No. 37 (GASB 37), Basic Financial Statements-and Management's Discussion and Analysis-for State and Local Governments to GASB Statements No. 21 and No. 34, issued in June 2001; and GASB Statement No. 38 (GASB 38), Certain Financial Statement Note Disclosures, issued in 2001.
+The Management's Discussion and Analysis ("MD&A") is an element of the reporting model adopted by the Governmental Accounting Standards Board in their Statement No. 34, Basic Financial Statements-and Management's Discussion and Analysis-for State and Local Governments ("GASB 34"), issued June 1999; GASB Statement No. 37 ("GASB 37"), Basic Financial Statements-and Management's Discussion and Analysis-for State and Local Governments ("GASB Statements No. 37 ("GASB 37"), Basic Financial Statements-and Management's Discussion and Analysis-for State and Local Governments: Omnibus, an amendment to GASB Statements No. 21 and No. 34, issued in June 2001; and GASB Statement No. 38 ("GASB 38"), Certain Financial Statement Note Disclosures, issued in 2001.

-The Commission adopted GASB 34, GASB 37 and GASB 38 for the year ended December 31, 2002.
-As a result the Commission's financial statements have been prepared using proprietary fund (enterprise fund) accounting that uses the same basis of accounting as private-sector business enterprises.
+The Commission adopted GASB 34, GASB 37 and GASB 38 during 2002.
+As a result the Commission's financial statements for the years ended December 31, 2003 and 2002 have been prepared using proprietary fund (enterprise fund) accounting that uses the same basis of accounting as private-sector business enterprises.
 The financial statements reflect that the Commission is operated under one enterprise fund.